beginning of content

 Key facts

-• Crowns can help your tooth look and function better.
+• It can help your tooth look and function better.

-• You may need 2 visits to your dentist for a dental crown procedure.
+• You may need more than one visit to your dentist for a dental crown procedure.

-A dental crown is a cap or covering for an existing tooth.
-It can improve the way a decayed or broken tooth looks and make it stronger.
-Crowns can be made from porcelain, zirconia, gold alloy or a combination of porcelain and metal.
+Crowns can be made from many different materials, including porcelain, zirconia, gold alloy or a combination of porcelain and metal.

-Your dentist or dental specialist (prosthodontist) might suggest a crown procedure if you:
+Your dentist or dental specialist (prosthodontist) might suggest a crown procedure if you have:

 Your dental crown procedure is likely to need 1 or 2 visits to the dentist or prosthodontist.

-When your permanent crown is ready, you will return for your second appointment.
-Your dentist or prosthodontist will fit the crown in place using dental cement or adhesive.
+When your permanent crown is ready, your dentist or prosthodontist will check how it fits in your mouth.
+They will make sure the crown matches your bite and tooth shape.
+Then they will fit the crown in place using dental cement or adhesive.

 Continue with regular visits to your dentist or prosthodontist for check-ups.

-You could also ask your dentist or prosthodontist about:
+You could also ask your dentist or prosthodontist for more information about:

 Resources and support